 Importing Data Into Your Database → Importing Data From A Generic ODBC Database → Specifying Additional Options for Generic Data Imports

-When you import data from a generic ODBC database, the Additional Data Options dialog box enables you to set options for re-importing data.
-These options are available only if you selected a unique numeric identifier on the Specify Data to Import dialog box when you performed the first data import.
+When you import data from a generic ODBC database, the Additional Data Options dialog box enables you to set options for re-importing data, as well as script options.

 The following options are available:

-New Records Must Have Unique Text in Field – To prevent duplicate records in the receiving database, select this check box, and then select a field from the list.
-The list contains Text fields in receiving database that are not set as Memo fields and that were mapped on the Map External Source Fields to Destination Fields dialog box.
+New records must have unique text in field – To prevent duplicate records in the receiving database, select this check box, and then select a field from the list.
+The list contains Text fields in the receiving database that are not set as Memo fields and that were mapped on the Map External Source Fields to Destination Fields dialog box.
 Before adding new records, the Import Data Wizard checks the receiving table for records with identical values in this field.
 Searching is case-insensitive.
 Matching records are not updated, and new records containing the same value are not created.
 When new records are not created because of this setting, entries are added to the log file.